 Join a Co-Op

-Fork over $25-$30 for a membership to a fuel co-op to gain access to discounted oil rates, and you could shave as much as 20 percent off of your heating costs.
+Fork over $25 to $30 for a membership to a fuel co-op to gain access to discounted oil rates, which can shave as much as 20 percent off of your heating costs.
 How's that for a return on your investment?

 04 of 07

 Each year, call your oil company's customer service desk and ask them to run through all the available discounts with you.
 If you hear anything that you qualify for (and aren't getting), work with them to get it set up.

 05 of 07

 Heating oil prices are constantly on the move.
 Choose a pricing plan that makes the most of those movements, and you could save big.
-Here's an overview of your pricing options:
+Three common pricing options include:

 Market price: You pay whatever the going rate is on the day of delivery.
 There's no contract, and you have to schedule deliveries when you need them.
 This is a good option if you only want to fill up when prices are low.